 Trust Account Duties

-Additionally, it is a breach of fiduciary duty to make mortgage payments on broker-owned properties from a trust account even if the broker quickly reimburses the account for the payments.
+Additionally, it is a breach of fiduciary duty to make mortgage payments on broker-owned properties from a trust account even if the broker quickly reimburses the cost charge.
 The statutory prohibition against conducting personal business from trust accounts is strictly enforced.

 Commingling of Trust Funds is a Serious Offense

-Commingling trust and broker funds are such a serious offense that it can be grounds for revocation or suspension of a broker’s license in most states.
-Thus, this sole issue must be of paramount importance to a manager and property management company.
+Commingling trust and broker funds is such a serious offense that it can be grounds for revocation or suspension of a broker’s license in most states.
+Thus, this issue must be paramount to a manager and property management company.